documatt/snippets-web/README.md

 <!-- Minor intro -->

 The Snippets has started from the urge to quickly try, play and learn Sphinx reStructuredText and MyST Markdown syntax while developing the [Documatt](https://documatt.com), our app for creating beautiful documentation, manual, help, or book.
+Snippets is deployed at https://snippets.documatt.com.

 <!-- Highlights in points -->